xerminator/TheOtherUsDev/README.md

 - If their client is Jester and the Jester gets voted out, the Lawyer wins together with the Jester.

 **NOTE:**
-- If the client disconnects, the Lawyer will also turn into the Pursuer
+- If the client disconnects, the Lawyer will also turn into the Pursuer.
-- The Lawyer needs to figure out the role of their client depending on the options
+- The Lawyer needs to figure out the role of their client depending on the options.
+- The tasks only count, if the Lawyer gets promoted to Pursuer.
+- If the Lawyer dies before their client, they will lose all their tasks and will get the overview immediately.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
 | Lawyer Spawn Chance | -
-| Lawyer Client | Options for Lawyer Client to be Crew, Non-Crew, or Any
+| Lawyer Target Knows | - Lawyer Target Knows that they have a Lawyer, but they don't know who
 | Lawyer Target Can Be The Jester | -
 | Lawyer Vision | Pursuer has normal vision
 | Lawyer Knows Target Role | -